tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 - set docker-compose.csproj as startup project in InsideOut.sln for an embedded Kafka connect integration and stream processing examples.

 # CDC - Push notifications from Sql Server tables with Kafka
 Monitor Sql Server tables for changes and forward them to the appropriate Kafka topics.
-You can consume (react to) these row-level table changes (CDC - Change Data Capture) from Sql Server databases with Kafka.DotNet.SqlServer package together with the Debezium connector streaming platform.
+You can consume (react to) these row-level table changes (CDC - Change Data Capture) from Sql Server databases with SqlServer.Connector package together with the Debezium connector streaming platform.
 ### Nuget
 ```
 Install-Package SqlServer.Connector -Version 0.3.0-rc.1